Locals despise Hollywood Boulevard. And with good reason: it’s our perfectly engineered tourist trap. Walking in is easy, but escape is much harder.

 As you can see from the map, there are a lot of stairways crisscrossing the neighborhood, and the nice thing is you can build your own itinerary.
 The one I’ve written below is recommended for first-timers, because I’ve tried to make it the most straightforward and easy walk possible.
 Some of these stairways are a lot easier to find if you go one direction versus another, so I’ve written this itinerary with that in mind.

 The High Tower is about a 20 minute walk north from the Hollywood/Highland Metro station on the Red Line.
 When you exit the station, you’ll emerge onto Hollywood Boulevard (don’t worry, you won’t have to brave it for long).
-From here, you just take Highland Avenue due north from the station (I prefer to cut through the Hollywood & Highland Center for the first block, as it’s a nicer pedestrian experience and you at least have the giant elephant statues to look at).
+From here, you just take Highland Avenue due north from the station (I prefer to cut through the Hollywood & Highland Center for the first block, as it’s a much nicer pedestrian experience than the blank wall that faces Highland).
 Don’t cross Highland, just continue up the road for about 10 minutes until you reach Camrose Drive/Milner Road.

 On the way up Highland, you’ll walk past the bizarre headquarters of the Hollywood American Legion Post 43, an Art Deco structure built to resemble an Egyptian temple.
 The American Legion once played a major role in conservative politics, leaning heavily into McCarthyism in the 1950s and consistently backing the Republican Party ever since.
 In Hollywood, the Legion played a key role in the creation of the Hollywood blacklist and pressuring studios to uproot Communists supposedly hiding within their midst.
 Post 43 has served as a private social club for many of Hollywood’s most famous conservatives, including Clark Gable, Gene Autry, Charlton Heston, and Ronald Reagan.